Vendor Usage Consolidation Project

 GOBI Circulation Project

-Building library collections that are tailored to the needs of particular departments or programs can be enhanced by knowing how frequently existing resources are used.
-As one method of assessing the use of our library’s book collection, we examined number of loans for print and e-books across all subject areas during a three-year period to identify the subject areas of books that were loaned most or least frequently.
-Analyses were performed for both approval plan purchases and firm orders from Yankee Book Peddler.
-By matching up circulation data with publisher and series information for each book title, we were able to progressively narrow our analyses and ultimately reveal specific subject areas and publishers for which purchasing decisions could potentially be modified.
-We will present the results of our analysis, discuss the strengths and weaknesses of this approach, and consider how variations in the patterns of use across different subject areas might impact collection development decisions.
-Our data-driven approach may inform collection development strategies and increase the likelihood that library budgets are spent on resources that most closely align with demand by students and faculty.
+Contemporary collection management often heralds the decline of print collections.
+However, at Woodruff Library (Emory University), we continue to build significant physical collections to meet the curricular and research needs of our students and faculty.
+We have recently begun to expand our approval plans to allow for the purchase and acquisition of e-titles.
+With this growth (and demand for space) has come the need for assessment of these collections.
+As one method of assessing the use of Woodruff Library’s monograph collection, we have decided to examine the number of loans for print and e-books (short-term loans and title requests in this case) across all subject areas during a three-year period to identify the subject areas of books (as well as publishers and series) that were loaned most or least frequently.
+Analyses were performed for both approval plan purchases (e and print) and firm orders from Yankee Book Peddler.
+By matching up circulation data with publisher and series information for each book title, we have been able to progressively narrow our analyses and ultimately reveal specific subject areas and publishers for which future purchasing decisions could potentially be modified.
+We plan to present the results of our analysis, discuss the strengths and weaknesses of this approach, and consider how variations in the patterns of use across different subject areas might impact collection development decisions.

 - Some ISBNs can not be matched due to missing data in the catalog records